davidclough/node/_documents/javascript-guide/javascript-guide.md

 Babel/traceur and TS
 Also mention TS language and future ES versions
 ### <a name="tools-jsfiddle"></a>JSFiddle
 open up and explore.
-Allows you to specify language, use F12.
+Allows you to specify language (all common JS languages available) Use F12 at same time.
 Most examples in this doc...
 Save your most memorable fiddles, as they call them.
 ### <a name="tools-code-editors"></a>Code Editors
 WebStorm is number 1.
 Atom is commonly used.
 Visual Studio code already gained good reputation...